 As of July 1, three major agencies (WME, UTA and CAA) are suing the Writers Guild.
 They say the Guild is violating antitrust laws by organizing an unlawful group boycott.
 WGA is also accusing the agencies of violating antitrust law, including collusion and price-fixing.
 We get the latest on the dispute, and hear from two writers on how they're finding work.

 Will Hollywood writers give up their agents for good?

-Jonathan Handel - Hollywood Reporter - @jhandel, Eden Dranger - television writer for “The Unicorn” on CBS, David Slack - show creator, executive producer and board member of the Writers Guild of America West
+Jonathan Handel - entertainment attorney and contributing editor at The Hollywood Reporter - @jhandel, Eden Dranger - television writer for “The Unicorn” on CBS, David Slack - show creator, executive producer and board member of the Writers Guild of America West